DanielHearn/streamist/README.md

 # manytwitch
-#Multiple Twitch stream viewer
+# Multiple Twitch stream viewer

 www.danielhearn.co.uk/manytwitch

+Built with AngularJS and CSS Variables

 To specify a channel within the url use manytwitch/?stream=channel1,channel2 Creating a list of the channels seperated with commas

-#Todo
+# Todo
 - [ ] Improve interface and colour scheme
 - [ ] Improve performance on initial page load, especially when streams have been loaded from the url